Sidhu humbled, Channi declared Congress CM face for Punjab polls | Politics

 Congress leader Rahul Gandhi on Sunday declared Charanjit Singh Channi as his party's chief ministerial face for the high-stakes Punjab Assembly polls, a recognition that was also coveted by state party chief Navjot Singh Sidhu.

-Gandhi made this announcement addressing a virtual rally here, after Sidhu in a speech hailed the party’s decision to make Channi as the state CM after the unceremonious exit of the Amarinder Singh last year.
+Gandhi made this announcement addressing a virtual rally, where Sidhu also hailed the party’s decision to make Channi as the state CM following the unceremonious exit of the Amarinder Singh last September.
+As soon as Gandhi declared the party’s CM face, Sidhu rose from his seat, held Channi’s hand and raised it in a rare show of unity.

 ''Politics is not an event…a political leader has to fight.
 Many political leaders fight their own battles,'' he said, adding that even Prime Minister Narendra Modi fights his own battle.